-You can also use the schools financial benchmarking service on GOV.UK to compare similar schools' spending in more detail.
+You can also use the schools financial benchmarking service on GOV.UK or View my financial insights to compare similar schools' spending in more detail.
 This allows you to make a wide range of comparisons with other schools on different categories of spend, choose the criteria to identify schools to compare with and produce customised reports.